cscorley/dissertation/chapters/4_proposed/1_flt.md

 as shown in Figure \ref{fig:changeset-flt}.
 First, we train a model of the changeset corpus using batch training.
 Second, we infer an index of topic distributions with the snapshot corpus.
-Note that we *do not* infer topic distributions with the changeset corpus on which the model was built.
+Note that we *do not* infer topic distributions with the changeset corpus.
 Finally, for each query in the dataset, we infer the query's topic distribution and rank each entity in the snapshot index with pairwise comparisons.

 For the historical simulation, we take a slightly different approach.
 We first determine which commits relate to each query (or issue) and partition